 TIAH is a chapter of the national group located in Washington, D.C. that is honored to have received a mantel of support from the former Hawai‘i Council of Churches.

-In addition to the Executive Committee, TIAH has a diverse 25-member Board of Directors, representing many religious traditions and community groups.
-Also, an Advisory Council of distinguished religious leaders has been formed with the purpose of providing wisdom and counsel.
+TIAH has a diverse Board of Directors, representing many religious traditions and community groups.
+Also, an Advisory Board of distinguished religious leaders for the purpose of providing wisdom and counsel.
 The momentum of TIAH is dynamic and exciting.

 Together, this uniting of diversity aims to provide a meaningful place of respect, understanding, and harmony in our land of aloha!

 Sunday, October 12th, 2014